 The Marines Hall in Titahi Bay has stood at the heart of the community for over 75 years and has a special place in the memories of local whānau.

-The Marines Hall was built in Titahi Bay during World War II (1943, to be precise) as a barracks for the 1500 US Marines stationed in the area.
+The Marines Hall was built in Titahi Bay during World War II (1943, to be precise) as a recreation hall for the 1500 US Marines stationed in the area.
 The building was used for its original purpose for less than a year before the Marines returned home.

 The building became a local government asset in 1954 and was used as a place for the community to meet and celebrate.
 In 1976 Porirua Little Theatre occupied the building and called this building home until 2012.